jdlib/JDBX/UserGuide.md

 ## <a name="stmts"></a>1.
 Intro

-JDBX offers a JDBC  alternative to to execute SQL commands and read query or update results.
+JDBX offers a JDBC alternative to execute SQL commands and read query or update results.
 For that it replaces JDBC `Statement` and `ResultSet` classes with an own API.
 Still the starting point of all its operations is a `java.sql.Connection` or `javax.sql.DataSource` object.